 - Ensure all milestones attain stakeholder sign-off

-- Approve Change Management & Communications Plans by 8/15/2020
+- Approve Change Management & Communications Plans by the end of the month

-- Deliver training to entire Customer Service Organization by 10/30/2020
+- Deliver training to the entire Customer Service Organization by the end of the quarter

 - Improve call completion time by 20% over first-month post rollout

 - Improve customer satisfaction survey results by 10 points within three months

 What are the benefits of measuring project success?

 Measuring project success enables you to gain greater visibility into the progress and results of your projects to :